-Gary Bettman set to formally announce NHL's return-to-play plan
+Red Wings' season over, NHL moves ahead with 24-team playoff

 More: NHL close to opening practice facilities, allowing small group workouts

-Detroit, Ottawa, San Jose, Los Angeles, Anaheim, New Jersey and Buffalo would be the seven teams staying home under the 24-team playoff tournament.
+Detroit, Ottawa, San Jose, Los Angeles, Anaheim, New Jersey and Buffalo are the seven teams staying home under the 24-team playoff tournament.

 With no regular season to resume, general manager Steve Yzerman can now officially prepare for the offseason and issues to tackle, with the future of coach Jeff Blashill chief among them.